DomoControl/dcn/README.md

 == New DomoContorl Version 2 ==
 -

-This is new version of  https://github.com/DomoControl/domocontrol project.
+You can see new DomoControl version at this address: https://github.com/DomoControl/dcn

-It's use this packages:
+New DomoConotrl project use this packages:
 - Python programming language
 - Flask web framework
 - Sqlite3 database